Marathon US hearings to decide fate of COVID shots for tots

 WHAT ABOUT MODERNA AND OLDER KIDS?

-On Tuesday, the FDA’s advisers will consider whether to clear Moderna shots for older kids, those 6 to 17 — a decision that might alleviate some parent confusion.
+On Tuesday, the FDA’s advisers will consider Moderna shots for older kids, those 6 to 17 — a decision that might alleviate some parent confusion.
+The FDA review released Friday also included an analysis of the company’s shots for that age group.

-The agency has held up the teen vaccine for months while it investigated a rare side effect, heart inflammation.
+The FDA has held up Moderna’s teen vaccine for months while it investigated a rare side effect, heart inflammation.
 That’s mostly a risk for teen boys and young men, and also can occur with the Pfizer vaccine.
+The FDA review said its latest analysis of reports of myocarditis both in the U.S. and in other countries did not find conclusive evidence of a difference in risk between the Moderna and Pfizer vaccines.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.